tugberkgoc/foundation-notes/04 JavaScript.md

 By using _template literals_ your strings become much easier to read and so you should get into the habit of always using these.

-### 4.3 Test Your Understanding
+### 3.3 Test Your Understanding

-//TODO: need an exercise covering string functions and concatenation.
+Open the `todo.js` script and complete the following tasks:

+1. The current version is case sensitive.
+Modify the code so that items are converted to lowercase before being added or searched for.
+You will need to use the [`String.toLowerCase()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) method.
+2. Modify the code so that it displays `you are adding [xxx] to the list` when adding a new item (where xxx is the name of the item).

-## 5 Arrays
+## 4 Arrays

 Our `todo.js` script declares an array near the start to hold the items in our todo list.
 Notice that the array is declared as _immutable_ using the `const` keyword.